AndrewYiBC/AndrewYiBC.github.io/_pages/photon_mapping.md

 To avoid repeated computation when rendering the same scene (geometry and lighting) with different parameters (e.g., resolution), I implemented the option to save photons stored during the photon tracing pass to a file.
 This allows subsequent renders of the same scene to skip the photon tracing step by loading the saved photon data, significantly reducing computation time.

 * **Perlin Noise Displaced Water Surface**\
-The water surface of my box-with-water demo scene is generated by displacing the vertices of a fine rectangular grid using Perlin noise.\
+The water surface of my box-with-water demo scene is generated by displacing the vertices of a fine rectangular grid using Perlin noise, a renowned procedural noise function introduced by Dr. Ken Perlin in 1985 [[6]](#6).\
 I implemented a Perlin noise generator with an adjustable octave parameter, allowing for customizable levels of detail.
-Additionally, I incorporated the improved interpolation method introduced in Dr. Ken Perlin's 2002 paper, "Improving noise" [[6]](#6).
+Additionally, I incorporated the improved interpolation method introduced in Dr. Ken Perlin's 2002 paper, "Improving noise" [[7]](#7).
 Instead of the "smoothstep" cubic interpolation function, $$s(t)=3t^2-2t^3$$, I utilized the fifth-order "smootherstep" function, $$s(t)=6t^5-15t^4+10t^3$$.
 This enhancement eliminates the visible grid patterns on the water surface and in the resulting underwater caustics.

 * **AABB Hierarchy Optimized for Rectangular Grid of Primitives**\
 In my box-with-water demo scene, most geometric primitives are concentrated on the water surface.
 To accelerate ray tracing and photon tracing, I developed an axis-aligned bounding box (AABB) hierarchy tailored to the rectangular grid of triangles forming the water surface.\